raav3n/HtB-CyberApocalypse23/BLOCKCHAIN/Navigating The Unknown.md

 2 - Restart Instance
 3 - Get flag
 ```
-Option 1 gave me the following:
+Option 1 gave me the following information:

 Private key
 Address
 Target contract
 Setup contract

-I assumed this was useful so I stored it for later.
+I save this for later.

 RPC: I wasn't too familiar with this port but seems like its commonly used to communicate amongst machines.
 Anyhow I figured this was the one I needed to use for the smart contracts.